zkcrossteam/zkc-by-example/README.md

 # ZKC-by-example

-> ZKC-by-example contains some examples showing how to create a ZKCross wasm application and deploy the proof to the chain with [ZKC-SDK][1].
+> ZKC-by-example contains some examples demonstrating how to create a ZKCross wasm application and deploy the proof to the chain with [ZKC-SDK][1].

 ## Example list

+1.  **Hello World**

-1.  hello world Getting started with wasm, we will compile Typescript/C/Rust to WebAssembly and initialize it with the ZKC sdk, and then we are able to call the method exported from WebAssembly to get a lucky number.
+    To get started, we'll compile TypeScript/C/Rust into WebAssembly and initialize it with the ZKC SDK.
+Then, we can call the methods exported from WebAssembly to obtain a lucky number.

+2.  **ZK Hello World**

-2. ZK hello world zkWASM-C basics, in this example, we will add zkWasm-C as a submodule, compile and call the methods in zkWasm-C, finally, we will prove our inputs and deploy the proof onto the chain with ZKC SDK
+    Basics of zkWasm-C. In this example, we'll add zkWasm-C as a submodule, compile it, and call its methods.
+Afterwards, we'll prove our inputs and deploy the proof to the chain with ZKC SDK.

+3.  **Dice Game**

-3.  dice game For an advanced challenge, we will create a complete ZKCross web application which includes compiling and running the wasm file, creating and deploying the wasm application, and finally submitting proof and deploy it onto the chain.
+    For a more advanced challenge, we'll create a complete ZKCross web application, which involves compiling and running the wasm file, creating and deploying the wasm application, and submitting the proof for deployment on the chain.

 ## Technology Stack

-- Front end
+- **Front end**

   - Language: [TypeScript v5][2]
   - Component engine: [React v18][3]
   - CSS utility class: [Bootstrap v5][4]
   - Package management tool: [pnpm][5]
   - CI / CD: [GitHub Actions][6] + [Vercel][7]

-- WASM
+- **WASM**

   - Language: [C][8]
   - Compilation tool: [Clang][9]